-When the Frigidaire icemaker arm appears stuck, carefully inspect the icemaker signal arm.
-When you jam items in the freezer or place them near the icemaker, they can make the signal arm stick.
-The items hold the arm down causing the icemaker to keep making ice.
-Turn the icemaker off.
-Move all items from the signal arm and release it.
-If you do not notice any items blocking the ice arm, inspect the ice cubes carefully.
-Sometimes, ice cubes freeze over the arm causing it to stick.
-Loosen the stuck ice with warm water.
+When you jam items in the freezer or place them near the ice maker, they sometimes block the normal movement of the ice maker arm.
+The items hold the arm in place, preventing its normal function as ice is produced.
+Turn the ice maker off, then move all items away from the arm.
+If you do not notice any items blocking the ice arm, inspect the ice cubes in the tray carefully.
+Ice cubes sometimes freeze over the arm, causing it to stick; loosen the stuck ice with warm water.

-The icemaker arm can stick when the bin contains large chunks of ice.
-When the ice in the bin melts, it freezes around the icemaker parts.
-Turn the icemaker off before removing it.
-Slide the bin out of the freezer and let the ice completely melt.
+The ice maker arm sometimes sticks when the ice bin contains large chunks of ice that have melted and refrozen.
+When the ice melts, it may freeze around certain ice maker parts.
+Turn the ice maker off before removing it, then slide the bin out of the freezer and let the ice completely melt.
 Pour the melted ice down the sink drain and wash the container with warm, soapy water.
 Before replacing the ice bin, inspect the freezer for any loose pieces of ice.
-Thoroughly dry the icemaker with a towel.
-Replace the ice bin into the freezer and turn the icemaker back on so it produces new ice.
+Thoroughly dry the ice maker with a towel and replace the ice bin into the freezer.
+Turn the ice maker back on so it produces new ice.

-Always read your refrigerator’s instruction manual before fixing the stuck arm.
-Specific Frigidaire models may have important information.
-Never break ice apart with an ice pick or sharp object.
-Never rotate the auger inside the ice bin because it may prevent the freezer from producing ice.
+As Frigidaire models may vary, always read your refrigerator’s instruction manual before attempting to fix a stuck ice maker arm.
+Specific Frigidaire models may have important differences from other models.
+Never break ice that is stuck to the ice maker apart with an ice pick or other sharp object.
+Never rotate the auger inside the ice maker while attempting to fix a stuck arm as this may prevent the freezer from producing ice.
 Do not clean the ice bin or freezer with abrasive cleaners, bleaches or concentrated cleaners.